Dynamic Network Control for Confidential Multi-hop Communications: Conclusion

 \section{Conclusion}

-In this paper, we obtained achievable confidential data rate regions of wireless multihop networks, where the message is encoded over very long blocks of information.
+In this paper, we considered the problem of resource allocation in wireless multi-hop networks where sources have confidential information to be transmitted to their corresponding destinations with the help of intermediate nodes over time-varying uplink channels.
+All intermediate nodes are considered as internal eavesdroppers from which the confidential information needs to be protected.
+To provide confidentiality in such setting, we propose encoding the message over long blocks of information which are transmitted over different paths.
 Then, we designed a dynamic control algorithm for a given encoding rate and we prove that our algorithm achieves utility arbitrarily close to the maximum achievable utility.
-Next, we described a sub-optimal algorithm for the system, where the messages are encoded over finite number of blocks.
-The simulation results verify the efficacy of the algorithms, and we show that the proposed algorithm asymptotically approaches the optimal rates.
+In this problem, we find out that increasing the flow rate and keeping confidentiality is two conflicting objective unlike standard dynamic algorithms, and the proposed algorithm also considers spatial distribution of the flows over each path.
+Next, we consider the system, where the messages are encoded over finite number of blocks.
+For this system, transmissions of each block of the same message are dependant with each other.
+Thus, we propose a sub-optimal algorithm, and show that the proposed algorithm approaches the optimal solution as the number of blocks which the message are encoded, increases.

-As a future direction, we will investigate distributed version of our dynamic control algorithms, where the scheduler decision is given according to local information.
-We will also consider the case, where transmitters only obtain imperfect channel state information of the links.
+Finally, we deal with implementational issues of the proposed algorithms.
+First, we decrease overhead imposed by the updates transmitted to the scheduler.
+For that purpose, we design infrequent queue update algorithm, where users updates their queue length information periodically.
+We show that this algorithm again approaches the optimal solution in the expense of increasing average queue lengths.
+Then, we investigate distributed version of our dynamic control algorithms, where the scheduler decision is given according to local information available to each node.
+The simulation results illustrated that the reduction in confidentiality rate due to usage of distributed algorithm is relatively small.

 \appendices